Skip to content

 Timeline: 12-18 months to mature capabilities

-Common Pitfall: Building Leaders-level complexity too early
+Common Pitfall: Building Lean-level complexity too early

 Strategy: Optimize existing capabilities, build platform effects, security as competitive advantage